iAverages/joe2D/IDEAS.md

 Could potentially be a slum, run down, dark colour scheme, shit on fire, etc...

+On Death:

+when the player dies they are sent to the 'back rooms'. they have to escape the backrooms in a set amount of time otherwise they restart from the start of the game (maybe)

 STORY PLAN:

 joe wakes up in the house, is hungover and complains